 Standardization: The designer can facilitate the production of the part by standardization of a port or the whole product.
 Standardization can also cut production costs by eliminating the need for planning for several different product varieties.
 It allows firms to work larger and often economical, quantities of fewer items.
 However, standardization has limitations such as forestalling improvements and fewer options for customers.

 Modular Design: Modular Designs facilitate production and maintenance.
 This type of design is used extensively in computers.
 Products are made easily detachable subassemblies or sections.

-Simplification: Sometimes the designer may include some features in the design that, although not very critical to function of the product, create severe problems in the production stage.
-To correct these situations, sometimes some part of the design must be simplified.
+Simplification: Sometimes the designer may include some features in the design that, although not very critical to the function of the product, create severe problems in the production stage.
+To correct these situations, sometimes some parts of the design must be simplified.

 The nature of product design can affect costs in a wide variety of cost categories, going far beyond the direct labor and material costs involved.
 A list of categories affected by product design include:

 - Indirect labor

 Many of the indirect costs tend to be hidden.
 For example, the number of individual parts in a design can drastically, affect the indirect costs due to greater paperwork and the greater cost of ordering, storing and controlling the larger number of parts.
 Thus, the selection of product design must reflect consideration of all the foregoing factors.